Gaser98/Infrastructure/README.md

 ## Jenkins
 Jenkins server deployed with either k8s deployment files or Helm customized chart which was the preffered method as for easier installation and more stable.

+Jenkins worker node was deployed so Jenkins pipeline can execute docker commands.

 # Commands
 ## k8s:
 kubectl create namespace